avaniklsjoshi/ONE-PAGE-CHAT-APP-IN-NODE/README.md

   "dependencies": {}
 }

-Now, in order to easily populate the dependencies with the things we need, weíll use npm install --save:
+Now, in order to easily populate the dependencies with the things we need, we‚Äôll use npm install --save:

 npm install --save express@4.15.2
 Now that express is installed we can create an index.js file that will setup our application.